Supriya9002/Project-Manager-API/README.md

 This will provide you with a comprehensive view of all the available endpoints, their request formats, and response examples.

-## Deployment (Optional)
+## Deployment

-You can deploy this application on platforms like [Heroku](https://heroku.com) or [Render](https://render.com) for a live demo.
+You can deploy this application on platforms like [Render](https://render.com) for a live demo.

-### Deploy to Render

-1. Create a new web service on Render.
-2. Connect to your GitHub repository.
-3. Set the environment variables in Render.
-4. Deploy the service.

-### Deploy to Heroku

-1. Create a new app on Heroku.
-2. Push your code to the Heroku Git repository.
-3. Set the environment variables on Heroku.

 ## Technologies